Shikarinzikato/a-ha-fandom/README.md

 I guess the design is something that seemed intuitive for me and what came about throughout the development stage.

 I initially planned a single page website with multiple sections but then decided to challenge myself with adding multiple pages, to improve my ability to track and implement changes across them and style multiple pages as well as large sections, navbars, dropdowns and footers at the same time.
 The goal was to create a simple well contrasted website that combines accessibility with design, without sacrificing the other.
 I am excited to see how well I fared in that regard, the lighthouse test gave me a 95, so in that regard I am positive.

 a-ha Fandom is a 6 page website divided into sections fitting their content appropriately.
 Some pages like index.html feature the largest sections.

-Navbar highlights the current page the user is on and Dropdown Menu let`s users quickjump to the section they are interested in.
+Navbar highlights the current page the user is on.

+Dropdown Menu let`s users quickjump to the section they are interested in.

 #### Colours